 Anterior Knee Pain

-This condition affects the anterior knee joint which consists of the kneecap (patella) and the lower end of the thigh bone (femur bone).
+The condition of such knee pain affects the anterior knee joint which consists of the patella (kneecap) and the lower end of the thigh bone (femur bone).
 Patellofemoral Syndrome occurs when the patella does not glide properly on the lower end of the femur.
 This can cause acute to chronic pain in all age groups.
 The patella glides up and down on a groove on the femur bone when walking and the articulating surface has cartilage like any other joint in the human body.
 If the patella does not glide up and down in the groove it can cause bone on bone rubbing and/or degeneration of the cartilage.

 Causes of Anterior Knee Pain

 The misalignment or dysfunction of the patella can be caused by:

 The patella is attached to the quadriceps muscle found at the front of the thigh bone.
 These muscles may be weak in those with patellofemoral pain.
 The quadriceps is a combination of four muscle, vastus medialis (VM), vastus lateralis (VL) and rectus femoris and vastus intermediates (VI).
 The patella is a vulnerable bone due to the fact that very powerful muscles attach to it and therefore is sensitive to any musculature imbalances or biomechanical changes.
 In some cases, Patellofemoral Syndrome may not be produced by misalignment but due to joint disease, abnormal bony change, overuse injuries and post-trauma related.